 O’Regan’s Athenry is a compilation of historical accounts, interviews, biographies, local news, opinions and books, published for educational purposes only, for the community of Athenry, Co.
 Galway, Ireland.

 All articles are written by Athenry people who have lived and worked in Athenry for most or all of their lives.
 All records contained in the athenry.org library are the copyright of the editor, Finbarr O’Regan and their respective authors.
 All records are submitted freely for the sole purpose of creating and preserving a comprehensive record of precious memories, events, historical sites and artefacts.
 A great many thanks to everyone who has contributed to this work.

 Meet the editor and author Finbarr O’Regan

 Finbarr, a Philomath in all senses of the word, was born in Athenry, Co.
-Galway, the second oldest of 9 children.
+Galway, the third oldest of 9 children.
 His father Tim, mother Nora, aunt Babs (and later his sister Anita) all taught in Carnaun National School and it was here he would take over their mantle and spend 45 years inspiring students with his passion for learning.

 His philosophy was (and still is) the inclusion of all, the empowerment of the young and the old, teamwork and building of community by learning from those who came before us.